-is the location of a cell or register.
-Address

-specifies the data format of the directive Option (decimal, character, fullword hexadecimal, etc.).

-Data is used when the directive is executed.
+- Address is the location of a cell or register. - Option specifies the data format of the directive (decimal, character, fullword hexadecimal, etc.). - Data is used when the directive is executed.

-is a decimal field specifying a number of Count
+Count is a decimal field specifying a number of repetitions.

-repetitions.

-Delay is a decimal field specifying the number

-times a breakpoint or snapshot is encountered

-before being effected.
+Delay is a decimal field specifying the number of times a breakpoint or snapshot is encountered before being effected.